The Rottweiler Pitbull mix is a cross between a purebred Rottweiler and a Pitbull type dog. This strong breed is often known as the Pitweiler.

 If considering a Pitbull mixed with a Rottweiler, make sure to meet both parents.

-Training is one of the most important aspects of bringing a Pitbull dog mix Rottweiler into your family.
+Training is one of the most important aspects of bringing a Pitbull dog mix Rottweiler into your family, because they are such strong dogs.

 Once you meet the parents and ensure they have friendly and loving temperaments, focus your training style on controlling the dog.